6 steps toward more sustainable supply chain practices logistics

 The above processes lead to the creation of the following:

-• demand forecast, a prediction of demand based on the data model and analysis, followed by a
+• Demand forecast.
+A prediction of demand based on the data model and analysis, followed by a demand plan.

-• demand plan that outlines the amount, type and location of inventory needed to satisfy the forecasted demand.
+• Demand plan.
+An outline of the amount, type and location of inventory needed to satisfy the forecasted demand.

 Beyond these basic functions, some demand planning strategies incorporate the following processes, at least in part:

-• product lifecycle management (PLM) to analyze factors that contribute to the demand for different products; and
+• Product lifecycle management.
+PLM analyzes factors that contribute to the demand for different products.

-• replenishment planning to ensure that inventory is in the right locations in quantities to meet the demand.
+• Replenishment planning.
+This process ensures that inventory is in the right locations and in quantities to meet the demand.

 Key steps in demand planning

 Demand planning starts with preparing a statistical forecast of how much inventory is needed.
 To do this, a planning team is usually assembled from the sales and marketing departments and from operational departments, including finance, production and procurement.
-There may be a dedicated demand planning analyst to provide expertise in data management and statistics and someone who can act as a liaison to the IT organization to address technical aspects of the software, such as forecasting algorithms, data reporting and integration.
+There might be a dedicated demand planning analyst who provides expertise in data management and statistics, as well as someone who can act as a liaison to the IT organization to address technical aspects of the software, such as forecasting algorithms, data reporting and integration.

 The team starts by reviewing the available information, such as the sales forecast, historical sales data, market research and surveys.
-Often, this involves collecting point-of-sale (POS) terminal data and analyzing it with the analytics tools in demand planning software, which may be a standalone system or part of an SCM or ERP software suite.
+Often, this involves collecting point-of-sale (POS) terminal data and analyzing it with the analytics tools in demand planning software, which might be a standalone system or part of an SCM or enterprise resource planning software suite.
 Some companies store POS data along with other demand signals, such as retail and wholesale inventory levels and data from loyalty programs, in a type of data warehouse called a demand signal repository.

 Inventory data can help put sales data in proper perspective by, for example, identifying sales lost due to inventory stockouts, which point to a higher demand than indicated by sales alone.
 Using analytics to find such relationships between sales and inventory can ultimately improve forecast accuracy.